FALL SEMESTER 2023-2024 APPLICATION REQUIREMENTS

 Application to the CBIPS and to the AECOM and STV Industry Field Study (previously called 'Practicum') is highly selective, involving an understanding of value, willingness to participate in fast-paced, collaborative “action research,” and a programmatic approach to problem-solving and thinking outside the constraints of siloed practice.

-* A paragraph about what you, as a prospective Fellow, will gain from the program.
+* A paragraph about what you will gain from the program.

-* A paragraph about what you, as a prospective Fellow, will contribute to the program.
+* A paragraph about what you will contribute to the program.